rschristopher/ischristtrue.com/src/modern-views/schisms.md

 Lord, guide me, reveal for me Truth and grant me wisdom and insight in order to articulate Truth, so that His name may be praised through these pages
 -->

-A *schism* is simply a split in a religious organization.
+A *schism* is simply a split in a religious body.

 In order to best understand [modern Christianity](christianity.md) it can be instructive to first understand the historic and ongoing schisms within Christianity.
-In other words, how did we get here?
+In other words, how did we get so many schisms?
 And how do we discern the truth that is Christ Jesus?